 Dive Grenada is a PADI 5 Star and BSAC Resort Centre that has been in existence since 1991 - the longest established dive operator in Grenada.
 Its Dive Centre is on the spectacular Grand Anse Beach, beneath the Flamboyant Hotel, and so it is ideally situated to reach most of the 30 plus dive sites around Grenada’s south-western tip within a short boat ride.

 Tel: (1) 473 444 1092

 We have a range of snorkeling gear which you may wish to use.
 We are limited on children’s sizes so if you have your own you may wish to bring them with you.

-If you get sick and need to visit the doctor or hospital during your trip please contact the base manager or a member of Sunsail staff as soon as possible to arrange transport to the nearest medical facility.
+If you are sick and visit the doctor or hospital during your trip contact a member of Sunsail staff as soon as possible at a Sunsail base.

 If you need to make a claim for curtailment due to illness, ask the base manager for assistance and contact your insurer’s emergency medical service immediately.

 Your insurance company will assist with travel arrangements, advice and payment of bills.